Adjunct Bios A-C

 Adjunct Assistant Professor

-Terry S. Audate is an adjunct lecturer and a DSW Candidate at NYU Silver School of Social Work.
-She is also an adjunct lecturer at New York City College of Technology in the Human Services department.
-Ms. Audate earned her master’s degree at Silberman School of Social Work at Hunter College.
-Her studies focus on a concentration in Spirituality and Clinical Social Work.
-Ms. Audate is a licensed clinical worker who is the founding owner of Autesh Therapy Services, LCSW, PLLC in Queens, New York.
+Terry S. Audate, DSW, LCSW-R is an adjunct lecturer at NYU Silver School of Social Work.
+She is also an Adjunct Assistant Professor at New York City College of Technology in the Human Services department.
+Dr. Audate earned her Master’s degree at Silberman School of Social Work at Hunter College.
+Her studies focus on Spirituality in the Clinical therapeutic setting.
+Dr. Audate is a licensed clinical social worker who is the founding owner of Autesh Therapy Services, LCSW, PLLC in Queens, New York.
 She is also a school social worker with the NYC Department of Education.
-Ms. Audate directed programs in mental health/substance abuse programs, developmental disabilities residential programs, and the health care integration department in foster care.
-She was one of the pioneers of Project Hope after Hurricane Sandy at Transitional Services of New York Inc. and continues to service the community.
+Dr. Audate directed programs in mental health / substance abuse programs, developmental disabilities residential programs, and the health care integration department in foster care.
+She was on of the pioneers of Project Hope after Hurricane Sandy at Transitional Services of New York, Inc. and continues to service the community.

 Ms. Bagnini is a licensed creative arts therapist and clinical social worker who has practiced in schools and out-patient mental health clinics in Boston + NYC for 19 years.
 She completed her Master of Arts Degree in Expressive Therapies at Lesley University, and obtained her MSW from the Silberman School of Social Work at Hunter College of the City University of New York.
 She has presented nationally on community-building, anti-oppressive practice, and social and emotional learning in school communities and has held positions in direct service, clinical supervision, and program management.
 Ms. Bagnini's style of engagement attempts to foster individual strengths and collective understanding of identified problems as well as barriers to continued growth and learning.
 She embraces a firm commitment to ongoing professional development that includes how self-awareness impacts professional competence.
 Ms. Bagnini is also a practicing musician (piano, guitar, and voice) and has published scholarly writing about creativity, culture, and the practice of psychotherapy.